-Origin stories during this period include the first appearance of Kid Flash in "The Flash Meets Kid Flash" (#110, 1959-1960), Elongated Man in "The Mystery of Elongated Man" (1960), The Trickster in "Danger in the Air" (#113, 1960), and a return of Captain Cold in "The Big Freeze" (#114, 1960).
+Origin stories during this period include the first appearance of Kid Flash in "The Flash Meets Kid Flash" (#110, 1959-1960), the Weather Wizard in "Challenge of the Weather Wizard" (#110, 1959-1960), Elongated Man in "The Mystery of Elongated Man" (1960), The Trickster in "Danger in the Air" (#113, 1960), and a return of Captain Cold in "The Big Freeze" (#114, 1960).
 Both The Trickster and Captain Cold will make appearances in The Flash TV show of 1990-1991.
 Many of these characters seem to be able to control the weather, or have affinities with the elements.
 Flash himself owes his origin to a lightning bolt that spilled chemicals over him; there are lightning symbols on his costume.

 Captain Cold's gun in this story also has the power to cause hallucinations.
 Such hallucinations would be a common feature of Broome's stories in Green Lantern.